Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Introduction

 A signature of the opposite direction of the angular momentum of the QCD {\it vacuum} with respect to the angular velocity, which would be consistent with $I<0$ in Eq.~\eq{eq_L_Omega}, has also been noticed in non-renormalized data of Ref.~\cite{Yamamoto:2013zwa} about a decade ago.
 In that work, this property has been attributed to a classical frame-dependence effect as a particle that rests in the laboratory seems oppositely rotating from the point of view of the rotating frame.
-This observation -- made for the QCD vacuum which is characterized by the gluon and chiral condensates~\cite{Shifman_1978bx,Shifman_1978by} -- lies in the line of our earlier results~\cite{Braguta:2023kwl,Braguta:2023yjn} that highlight the importance of the chromomagnetic condensate for rotation in (quark-)gluon plasma.
+This observation -- made for the QCD vacuum which is characterized by the gluon and chiral condensates~\cite{Shifman_1978bx, Shifman_1978by} -- lies in the line of our earlier results~\cite{Braguta:2023kwl, Braguta:2023yjn} that highlight the importance of the chromomagnetic condensate for rotation in (quark-)gluon plasma.

-In our work, we study the contribution of the gluon condensate to the moment of inertia of gluon plasma, pointing out to the important role of the chromomagnetic component as compared to the ordinary mechanical term.

-1mm \paragraph*{\bf Rotation of quark-gluon plasma.} Rotating quark-gluon plasma (QGP) is routinely produced in relativistic heavy-ion collisions~\cite{Abelev2007,STAR_2017ckg}.
-The appropriate quantity in this case is vorticity~\cite{Florkowski:2018fap,Huang:2020dtn,Becattini:2022zvf} which describes the local circular motion of plasma constituents at a given point of spacetime.
-While simulations show in vortical plasma, vorticity does not generally correspond to a rigid rotation~\cite{Huang:2020dtn}, the rigid rotation is a useful probe of the response of the quark-gluon plasma to vorticity in most analytical~\cite{Ambrus:2014uqa,Chen:2015hfc,Chernodub:2016kxh,Wang:2018sur,Zhang:2020hha,Sadooghi:2021upd,Fujimoto:2021xix,Golubtsova:2021agl,Chen:2022smf,Zhao:2022uxc,Chernodub:2020qah,Mameda:2023sst,Sun:2023dwh,Satapathy:2023oym,Braga:2023qej} and numerical~\cite{Yamamoto:2013zwa,Braguta:2020biu,Braguta:2021jgn,Braguta:2023yjn,Yang:2023vsw} approaches to its thermodynamic properties.
+In our work, we study the contribution of the gluon condensate to the moment of inertia of gluon plasma, pointing out the important role of the chromomagnetic component as compared to the ordinary mechanical term.
+Rotating quark-gluon plasma (QGP) is routinely produced in relativistic heavy-ion collisions~\cite{Abelev2007, STAR_2017ckg}.
+The appropriate quantity, in this case, is vorticity~\cite{Florkowski:2018fap, Huang:2020dtn, Becattini:2022zvf}, which describes the local circular motion of plasma constituents at a given point of spacetime.
+While simulations show in vortical plasma, vorticity does not generally correspond to a rigid rotation~\cite{Huang:2020dtn}, the rigid rotation is a valuable probe of the response of the quark-gluon plasma to vorticity in most analytical~\cite{Ambrus:2014uqa, Chen:2015hfc, Jiang:2016wvv, Chernodub:2016kxh, Wang:2018sur, Zhang:2020hha, Sadooghi:2021upd, Fujimoto:2021xix, Golubtsova:2021agl, Chen:2022smf, Zhao:2022uxc, Chernodub:2020qah, Mameda:2023sst, Sun:2023dwh, Satapathy:2023oym, Braga:2023qej} and numerical~\cite{Yamamoto:2013zwa, Braguta:2020biu, Braguta:2021jgn, Braguta:2022str, Braguta:2023yjn, Yang:2023vsw} approaches to its thermodynamic properties.
 Our knowledge of this system can be tested by confronting the analytical results with numerical simulations for a rigid rotation.
 We follow the same strategy in our paper.